BlueVanderbilt/AzurLaneCore_Calc/README.md

-# Azur lane core calc
+# About Azur lane core calc

-Azur lane core calc is a python script that calculates the total core data for a given month.
+Azur lane core calc is a python script that calculates the total core data for any given month.

 ## Features of this calculator: